-Tencent's online gaming problems in China just got worse
+Tencent's gaming problems in China just got much worse

 Tencent has still not gained approval from Chinese authorities to make money from some of its most popular mobile games such as "PlayerUnknown's Battlegrounds."
 Regulators also blocked a game called "Monster Hunter: World" for which big sales were expected.
 Another game, "Honor of Kings," came under intense scrutiny last year for allegedly causing addiction in young people.

 Tencent and Netease (NTES), another major game developer, should be more resilient to the new restrictions than smaller firms, according to Karen Chan, an analyst at investment bank Jefferies.
-The industry heavyweights have already introduced control systems to regulate how much time children spend playing their games, she said in a note to investors.
+The industry heavyweights have already introduced controls to regulate how much time children spend playing their games, she said in a note to investors.

 But Chan acknowledged that the impact of the new measures on Tencent and others won't become clear until more details are announced.
 Questions remain over what the limit will be on the number of new games, how it will be implemented and whether it will further delay the approval process, she said.